andy8radshaw/sei-group-project-3/README.md

 ## Code Installation:
 - Clone or download the repo
-- Install Yarn in terminal with command:  `npm i`
+- Install NPM in terminal with command:  `npm i`
 - Start server with terminal command: `npm run start`

 ---